MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

 Use the answers to these questions to determine if the device appears compromised or if the suspicious activities imply malicious actions.

-For more information about investigate a device in Microsoft 365 Defender portal, see [Investigate devices](https://https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/investigate-machines?view=o365-worldwide).
+For more information about investigate a device in the Microsoft 365 Defender portal, see [Investigate devices](https://https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/investigate-machines).

 ![User's image](media/investigate-assets/image1.png)